What is Chronic Rhinitis? Causes, Symptoms, & Treatment

 Rhinitis is the inflammation of the mucous membrane that lines the nose.
 This swelling produces symptoms commonly associated with allergies and the common cold: runny nose, stuffiness, congestion, and sneezing.
-There are different causes which can be experienced acutely (temporary) or chronically.
+Different causes can be experienced acutely (temporary) or chronically.

-Chronic rhinitis is that which persists three months or longer, impacting daily life and wellness.
+Chronic rhinitis persists for three months or longer, impacting daily life and wellness.
 Chronic rhinitis symptoms include persistent runny nose, nasal congestion, sneezing, and postnasal drip.
-According to the Asthma and Allergy Foundation of America, more than 50 million people experience various types of allergies every year.
+According to the Asthma and Allergy Foundation of America, more than 50 million people experience various types of allergies yearly.
 Knowing the source of your allergies, reducing exposure, and treating symptoms can significantly reduce the impact of chronic rhinitis.

 Common Causes: What Causes Chronic Rhinitis